zalyoung/gitlab-handbook/content/handbook/marketing/marketing-operations/humantic-ai.md

 1. Pick a prospect with an email action.
 1. Click on the action icon and make sure the Groove omnibar is open.
 1. Check on the Humantic AI chrome browser for their personality details.
-1. When you are ready, select the personalize button on the bottom left of the email editor.
+1. When you are ready, select the `Personalize` button on the bottom left of the email editor.
 1. Click on the check mark to accept the personalize email copy.
 1. Edit the copy as needed.
 1. And send!